What does it mean to work in the food industry?

-When someone asks you what you do for a living, you get the usual answer: “Oh, you work with food, does that sound like fun?
-They wouldn't be wrong, working in the world of food manufacturing can be a lot of fun and interesting.
-They use ingredients from a recipe to make large batches of products from a food brand and they also supervise industrial kitchen equipment.
-For most food production jobs, no formal education is required, but many companies only hire a candidate with at least a high school diploma.
+When someone asks you what you do for a living, you get the usual answer: “Oh, you work with food, does that sound like fun?”
+They wouldn't be wrong - working in the world of food manufacturing can be a lot of fun and interesting.
 From manufacturing to marketing, from international trade to gastrointestinal sciences, there truly is something for everyone in the food industry.
+So, what does it mean to work in the food industry?
+A food technologist is known as a food expert.
+They solve problems based on manufacturing, formulations requested by the customer, or customer interactions.

 Sally Koepke